 It is ideal to retrain your taste buds and body to think of fruit as the sweet naturally sugar-packed dessert it is rather than thinking of eating fruit as your main way to meet daily requirements for fruits and vegetables while foregoing those leafy greens.
 I generally make an individualized fruit recommendation for patients somewhere between 3 servings per day to 3-4 pieces per week.
 That’s a wide range—I know!
 If whole fruits and small amounts of honey and maple syrup are the main sources of sugar in your well-rounded diet and you eat minimal amounts of processed foods, more fruit can be enjoyed.

 Healthy Eating Misconception #6 – “I eat a ton of vegetables.”

 This IS actually great!
-I only mention it because many people need to do a reality-check on how many servings constitute a “ton” of vegetables.
+I only mention it because many people need to do a reality check on how many servings constitute a “ton” of vegetables.
 Pause for a minute and consider the variety and quantity of vegetables (not fruit!) you’ve eaten over the last 48 hours.
 For some of my patients who claim to love to eat vegetables, they think of 1 or 2 servings per day as a “ton.”
-If you don’t know, think about writing down or keeping track on an app the amount of veggies you eat over the course of 3 days and see what you come up with.
+If you don’t know, think about writing down or keeping track on an app the number of veggies you eat over the course of 3 days and see what you come up with.